geoserver/geoserver/doc/en/user/source/services/wps/operations.rst

 or ``GetExecutionStatus`` will report that the executionId is not known anymore.
-Internally, GeoServer will stop any process that attempts to report progress, and poison input and outputs to break the execution of the process, but the execution of processes that already got their inputs, and are not reporting their progress back, will continue until its natural end.
+Internally, GeoServer will stop any process that attempts to report progress, and poison input and outputs to break the execution of the process, but the execution of processes that already got their inputs, and are not reporting their progress back, will continue until their natural end.

 For example, let's consider the "geo:Buffer" process, possibly working against a very large input GML geometry, to be fetched from another host.
 The process itself does a single call to a  JTS function,